lassoid/active_fields/README.md

 ## Development

-After checking out the repo, run `spec/dummy/bin/setup` to install dependencies.
+After checking out the repo, run `spec/dummy/bin/setup` to setup the environment.
 Then, run `bin/rspec` to run the tests.
-You can also run `bin/rubocop` to lint the source code, `bin/rails c` for an interactive prompt that will allow you to experiment and `bin/rails s` to start the dummy app with plugin already enabled and configured.
+You can also run `bin/rubocop` to lint the source code, `bin/rails c` for an interactive prompt that will allow you to experiment and `bin/rails s` to start the Dummy app with plugin already enabled and configured.

 To install this gem onto your local machine, run `bin/rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bin/rake release`,